Birdo1221/GoDDos-Html/README.md

 ## 📌 Overview

-> **Note 2.0**: I have also updated this project so that is run on TLS / HTTPS, for that on lines 135 You will need to provide or create you own cert / key, easiest option would be via `openssl` or using `certbot` / `Letsencrypt`
+> **Note 2.0**: I have also updated this project so that is run on TLS / HTTPS, for that on lines 135 You will need to provide or create you own cert / key, easiest option would be via `openssl` or using `certbot` / `Letsencrypt`.
+And yes this is a fully working basic concept, with some example bots.

 GoDDos-Html is your average web-based botnet controller written in Go, designed to manage distributed denial-of-service (DDoS) attacks through an intuitive web interface.
 The system features secure user authentication, command distribution to connected bots, and real-time monitoring capabilities.